 Basic importing proceduresExplore the steps involved in exporting goods to the U.S.

 Exporting goods to the United States (U.S.) can be a lucrative opportunity for foreign sellers, but it requires careful planning and adherence to regulations.
-This guide will outline the steps and information foreign sellers need to know to import/export goods into the U.S. successfully.
+This guide will outline what exporters/importers need to keep in mind before importing into the U.S.